 Clean out your kitchen cabinets, pantry, and drawers while you are stuck at home in quarantine.
 Try to get rid of food, kitchen appliances, and utensils that you no longer need or are old.
 It’s common for homeowners to have boxes of food in the cabinet that expired months ago, but were never thrown out; instead, they have been pushed to the back of the cabinet, creating clutter.
 Dedicate a day to going through your kitchen and getting rid of the unnecessary.

-Tidying up your kitchen is something that you or the whole family can do as it is easy doesn’t require any physical labor.
+Organizing your kitchen is something that you or the whole family can do as it is easy doesn’t require any physical labor.
 A specialist that deals with in-home care for seniors pointed out that cleaning out the kitchen is a DIY task that people who live with elderly relatives should do together.
 Seniors are especially having a hard time being stuck at home as there is very little that they can do around the house; however, asking seniors for assistance while cleaning out the kitchen is something that will occupy them as well as make them feel like they are contributing to your spring cleaning efforts.

 Use the Quarantine to Create a Better, Cleaner Home